Artist in Residence

 Our focus with our Artist in Residence scheme is to create opportunities for young professional musicians to work alongside, inspire and enhance our students’ musical experiences.
 This not only helps to bring fresh perspectives and musical insights that develop their own skills, but also offers an insight into what life at a Conservatoire and a career in music might look like.

 We welcomed Sam Gale as our first Artist in Residence.
-Currently studying for a master’s in jazz composition and arranging, Sam is a composer, conductor and alumnus of Guildford County School.
+Sam is a composer, conductor, orchestrator, arranger and producer and alumnus of Guildford County School.
 From the age of 6, performance and brass playing has been at the heart of his inspiration, accumulating passions for composition, arranging, and conducting along the way.

 Our students had the opportunity to “go beyond” and “step away” from the traditional exam curriculum in order to engage and connect as both composers and as performers in a more holistic way.